likaer6/assignment1/README.md

 What is age that was given most of the times?
 - 18

+## Favourite pubs for male and female respondents
+What is the favorite pub among female and male visitors?
+- Male: Station; Female: Calumet

 #### list of columns

 * Income - Your Approximate Monthly Income (in Armenian Dram)